arsentieva/strikenet/README.md

 ## Species Metadata

 Species metadata lives in `app/data/species.py`.
-Expand this file with additional invasive and native species as you refine the model’s label vocabulary.
+Expand this file with additional invasive and native species as you refine the model’s label vocabulary and alias mappings.

 ## Next Steps

-- Swap in a marine life classifier (e.g. a fine-tuned iNaturalist checkpoint) and update alias mappings.
+- Tune the OpenAI prompt/temperature to better match your desired confidence scoring.
 - Persist classifications and user feedback to a database for auditing and retraining.
 - Add a manual review queue for low-confidence predictions.